YikaiHu/loghub-cloudtrail-s3-es/README.md

     | ES_ENDPOINT | vpc-xxxxxx-xxxxxxxxxx.us-east-1.es.amazonaws.com |
     | INDEX_NAME | xxxxxxx |

+1. Make a Lambda Layer accourding to the `openSearchHelper/layer/requirements.txt`, and config the lambda's layer
 1. Config the Event Rule to `'cron(58 23 * * ? *)'` and add this to the Lambda Trigger
 ![](doc/create-event-rule.png)
 ![](doc/HelperLambda-trigger.png)